-- to receive and review reports on treasury management policies, practices and activities; - to approve annual Treasury Strategy.
+- to receive and review reports on treasury management policies, practices and activities; - to approve the annual Treasury Management and Investment Strategy.

 Cabinet

 - to approve amendments to the treasury management policy statement and treasury management practices; - to approve the division of responsibilities; - to receive and review regular monitoring reports and act on recommendations.